mirunaish/cat-chat/README.md

 * After a call is ended, a new call fails to connect.
 * Behavior if a connection is made while the server device is in a call is undefined.
 The server thread cannot be stopped due to a port conflict on restarting
-* IP server does not always correctly return the IP address
+* IP server does not always correctly return the IP address.
+Three attempts are made to increase the likelihood of success, but it might still occasionally fail
 * Connecting to the IP address displayed on the screen always causes a timeout error.
 I believe this is a public IP address, and connections only work when using local IP address.
 * Connecting devices via Wifi is not very reliable.
 Regardless of which IP was used, all the tests I